-- 1. Start with the ignition in the off position and the headlamp control in the autolamp position. - 2.
-Turn the headlamp control to off.
+1. Start with the ignition in the off position and the headlamp control in the autolamp position.

+2. Turn the headlamp control to off.

-- 3. Turn the ignition switch to on and then back to off. - 4.
-Turn the headlamp control to the autolamp position.
-The headlamps will turn on. - 5.
-Wait the desired amount of time for the exit delay you want (up to three minutes), then turn the headlamp control to off.
-The headlamps will turn off.
+3. Turn the ignition switch to on and then back to off.

+4. Turn the headlamp control to the autolamp position.
+The headlamps will turn on.

+5. Wait the desired amount of time for the exit delay you want (up to three minutes), then turn the headlamps off.